2016 Hong Kong ePrix: Race

 Di Grassi made his required pit stop for a new front wing on lap eighth and narrowly avoided striking a trackside marshal leaving his pit stall.
 Vergne dropped down the order when his car developed a water pump battery failure and had to make an unscheduled pit stop to move into his second vehicle on lap nine.
 López had dropped to 16th place by the start of the next lap.
 Bird briefly reduced the time deficit to Piquet until the latter responded to his fast pace.
 Rosenqvist lost control of the rear of his car and slid backwards into the turn five barrier on the 14th lap, damaging his rear wing.
 The crash forced him to make a pit stop to switch into his second car.
 López carried a large amount of speed exiting the chicane and made contact with a wall on lap 17.
 Piquet was close behind and took avoiding action but reacted late and had an understeer that sent him into a barrier.
 He did not damage his car and extricated himself from the barrier but lost the lead to Bird and Buemi moved to second.
 The incident necessitated the safety car's deployment to allow marshals to repair the wall and remove López's car from the track.
 Some drivers, including Buemi, made their mandatory pit stops to switch into their second cars under safety car conditions at the end of the 20th lap.

-Bird elected to not to make a pit stop and maintained the lead at the lap-22 restart, ahead of Félix da Costa.
+Bird elected not to make a pit stop and maintained the lead at the lap-22 restart, ahead of Félix da Costa.
 Piquet chose to make his pit stop immediately after racing resumed.
 Bird pulled away from Félix da Costa whom the delayed Vergne slowed.
 He chose to remain on the circuit with a strategy to conserve electrical energy which was followed by both Jaguar drivers.
 Bird made his pit stop at the end of the 25th lap and it appeared that he would rejoin the race in the top ten but technical problems with his second car caused him to search for different reset procedures, losing 1 minute, 27 seconds and emerged one lap down in 15th position.
 An electrical issue was discovered on Evans' second car during his pit stop and his team elected to retire him on the same lap to prevent further damage.
 Frijns led the field for one lap before making his pit stop on the 26th lap.
 Buemi took the lead from Frijns with di Grassi second and Heidfeld third.
 Di Grassi closed to within less than two seconds of Buemi with ten laps left with the latter reacting by extending his advantage to 2 seconds.
 Rosenqvist set the race's fastest lap of 1 minute, 2.947 on lap 36, earning him one point.